gyrogami logo

 • Galvanized steel or other metals

-• Antiqued, oxidized, aged, weathered, etc. - These are pre-corroded so how could they ever be corrosion-resistant?!
+• Antiqued, oxidized, aged, weathered, etc. - These are "pre-corroded" so how could they ever be corrosion-resistant?!

 Titanium is a potential law-skirter.
 It gets its nifty rainbow colors...well...because it has oxidized.
 Will it pit and flake away?
 Probably not.
 Niobium, tantalum, molybdenum, chromium, and some others are "on the fence" as well but they have shown flaws in some applications.
-Most of these metals are suitable for medical implants devices so they have some legitimate anti-corrosive properties.
+Most of these metals are suitable for medical implants devices so they have some anti-corrosive properties.

 No one likes to be deceived or scammed into buying something.
 Whether a first-world loser buying their conflict diamonds or a fourth-world tribal leader negotiating for livestock, this fundamental truth is something everyone can agree upon.